Who is this for?

 In the screenshot above, you can see the selected path for the AWS US deployment of the Platform,

-If you are using the Platform on AWS EU, click the Path for AWS EU users tab to see the corresponding path.
+If you are using the Platform on AWS EU, use the corresponding path from the Path for Seven Bridges Platform EU section.

 Once you've located the path, paste it into the Enter request URL box on Postman, as shown below.
 For this tutorial, we'll be making a request for projects.
 Specifically, to get a list of all projects of which you are a member.